Toby7658/History-Onics/README.md

 * Zero custom fonts load in ways that delay text visibility.
 * Zero Accessibility Issues were Detected.
 * Zero render-blocking third-party requests found.
-* Zero security vulnerabilies were detected by Snyk.
+* Zero security vulnerabilities were detected by Snyk.
 * Zero resources were found that were loaded over an insecure connection.

-Chrome - Site posed no issues when accessing Chrome.
+Chrome - The site posed no issues when accessing Chrome.
-FireFox - Site posed no issues when accessing FireFox, however, upon accessing the submission page, one of the walking icons moves under the text as opposed to remaining beside it.
+Firefox - The site posed no issues when accessing Firefox, however, upon accessing the submission page, one of the walking icons moves under the text as opposed to remaining beside it.

 [Back to top](<#Table-of-Contents>)

 ## Bugs and Errors
 1. The ALT text adds a text description to an image on a Web page, and should be used for all images, graphical bullets, and graphical horizontal rules.
-Initally, Alt was included in the video iframe, however, this brought the Lighthouse Validation score down.
+Initially, Alt was included in the video iframe, however, this brought the Lighthouse Validation score down.
 Once this was removed, the score increased.
 2. When validating the Visit pages on Lighthouse, errors appeared for all iframes.
-It was noted that height and width were set as percentage and was coming up as an error.
+It was noted that height and width were set as a percentage and were coming up as an error.
 The height and width were changed to " " which solved the immediate issue.
-This then caused issue with the map overlapping with the video upon decreasing the screen size.
+This then caused an issue with the map overlapping with the video upon decreasing the screen size.
 This issue was fixed by reducing the size of the map and video for a smoother transition when resizing.

 ## Deployment
-1. Access *[Github](https://github.com/)* by signing into account
+1. Access *[Github](https://github.com/)* by signing into an account
-2. Access Repositorys on top-right-hand corner on the screen
+2. Access the Repository on the top-right-hand corner of the screen
-3. Select Respository required from list
+3. Select the Repository required from the list
 4. Click 'Settings' on the menu tab
 5. On the left-hand-side of the next page, click 'Pages'
-6. Under source, select branch:main, folder: root and then click save.
+6. Under source, select branch: main, folder: root, and then click save.
 7. Once saved, the site will take time to refresh while it goes public.
 8. A link will appear stating (eg. of my account): Your site is live at https://toby7658.github.io/History-Onics/